AnirudhNarsipur/AnirudhNarsipur.github.io/src/content/projects/1_aws.md

-My first summer, I built a data pipeline in Python using AWS services such as Lambda,SQS and DynamoDB to run benchmarking data pipelines on the cloud.
+During my first summer, I built a data pipeline in Python using AWS services such as Lambda, SQS, and DynamoDB to run benchmarking data pipelines on the cloud.
 This resulted in a 10x speedup over the previous approach and was deployed to production.

-My second summer, building upon previous experience I built infrastructure to ensure [SAT solver](https://en.wikipedia.org/wiki/SAT_solver#:~:text=In%20computer%20science%20and%20formal,solve%20the%20Boolean%20satisfiability%20problem.) correctness using the formally verified proof checkers.
+In my second summer, building upon previous experience I built infrastructure to ensure [SAT solver](https://en.wikipedia.org/wiki/SAT_solver#:~:text=In%20computer%20science%20and%20formal,solve%20the%20Boolean%20satisfiability%20problem.) correctness using the formally verified proof checkers.

-I worked closely with AWS scientists to implement state-of-the art solutions from research while also writing some minor components in the Lean theorem prover.
+I worked closely with AWS scientists to implement state-of-the-art solutions from research while also writing some minor components in the Lean theorem prover.